o-ran-sc/ric-plt-submgr/docs/user-guide.rst

       RIC Indication messages which are used to transport subscribed messages from RAN are routed from E2 Termination to xApps directly using the routes created during Subscription procedure.

-      ``Routing manager has 1 second delay in routing create in R3 release before it responds to Subscription Manager.
-That is because of delay in route create to RMR.``

-      Subscription Manager supports REPORT and POLICY type subscriptions (RICActionTypes).
-CONTROL and INSERT are not supported.
+      Subscription Manager supports REPORT, POLICY and INSERT type subscriptions (RICActionTypes).
+CONTROL is not supported.
 POLICY type subscription can be updated.
 In update case signaling sequence is the same as above, except route is not created to Routing manager. xApp uses initially allocated TransactionId and RIC Request Sequence Number in update case.
 Route in POLICY type subscription case is needed only that Subscription Manager can send response messages to xApp.
 RIC Subscription Request message contains list of RICaction-ToBeSetup-ItemIEs.
-      The list cannot have both REPORT and POLICY action types at the same time.
+      The list cannot have REPORT, POLICY, INSERT action types at the same time.
 Subscription Manager checks actions types in the message.
       If both action types is found the message is dropped.